Run the Eunomia Server

 Running the Server

-file is configured, start the Eunomia server by executing the following command:
+package, you can start the Eunomia server by executing the command in your terminal: